Basis-Theory/docs/source/includes/_applications.md

 These keys are perfect for using with your frontend web application (or mobile application), and pair perfectly with our Javascript Modules and Hosted Fields.

 ## Private Key
 The `private key` to be used by your backend application, giving it authorization to a greater scope of access.
-You will be able to use these keys to take additinoal actions within our API.
+You will be able to use these keys to take additional actions within our API.